-Hutton +Rostron are an independent team of highly skilled building professionals and scientists with special expertise in historic building surveys and building pathology.
+Hutton +Rostron are an independent team of highly skilled building conservation surveyors and scientists with special expertise in heritage building surveys and building pathology.
 We are proud to be a leading service provider for many areas of building investigation, building materials and remedial specification.

-Our team routinely works with numerous heritage organisations locally in Surrey as well as across the UK and abroad, having established ourselves as a leading authority in architectural conservation.
+Our heritage building surveyors routinely work with numerous heritage organisations locally in Surrey as well as across the UK and abroad, having established ourselves as a leading authority in architectural conservation.
 Among our esteemed clientele are many well-known charities and other institutions including The Royal Household, Crown Estate, Government Ministries, the National Trust, Historic Scotland, English Heritage/Historic England, Natural England, CADW, Church Commissioners and the Heritage Lottery Fund.

 Combining our extensive expertise in innovation in investigative technology and vast construction experience puts us in a unique position to bring valuable new skills and insights to the heritage sector.
 We can draw on additional specialist external resources as necessary, including academic research and reference laboratories.